JSW Group: Philanthropy

-JSW Foundation is the philanthropic arm of JSW Group, set up in 1987.
-The foundation works in the field of education, skill building training, healthcare and social development domains.
-Besides that, the Foundation is actively involved in restoration projects, including the preservation and restoration of significant archaeological ruins like Hampi (and setting up Hampi Art Labs), Mughal Gardens of Kashmir (Shalimar Bagh and Nishat Bagh), Keneseth Eliyahoo Synagogue, Maragondanahalli Lake in Bangalore, David Sassoon Library, Shiv Khori, Gulmarg Ski Resort etc.
+The JSW Foundation, established in 1987, works in education, healthcare, skill development, and heritage conservation.
+It is involved in restoration projects, including the preservation and restoration of significant archaeological ruins like Hampi (and setting up Hampi Art Labs), Mughal Gardens of Kashmir (Shalimar Bagh and Nishat Bagh), Knesset Eliyahoo Synagogue, Maragondanahalli Lake in Bengaluru, David Sassoon Library, Shiv Khori, Gulmarg Ski Resort etc.

 COVID-19

 In May 2020, right at the outset of the COVID-19 pandemic in India, JSW Group pledged more than ₹100 crore to aid the relief initiatives led by PM CARES Fund and other State governments in their battle against the COVID-19 crisis.

 During the second wave of COVID-19 pandemic in Karnataka in 2021, JSW Group established a temporary 1,000-bed COVID-19 hospital in Ballari, located near its township.
 Also, the company installed a dedicated 5 km-long oxygen supply pipeline from its Vijayanagar steel plant to directly serve patients at the new hospital under construction.
 In a related effort, the group repurposed its multi-speciality Jindal Sanjeevani Hospital near Dolvi unit in Maharashtra to function as a COVID-19 treatment facility.